Autognorics/AI-Paradox/README.md

 # Lawsin AI-Paradox: I Think, Therefore AI¹ Wrote This

-So, AI is basically that super nerdy kid in class who aces the test but can't freestyle a poem or figure out how to open a bag of chips.
-It’s impressive—but it’s missing that magical human messiness we call “inspiration.”
+AI is basically that super nerdy kid in class who aces the test but can't freestyle a poem or figure out how to open a bag of chips.
+It’s impressive—but it’s missing that magical human messiness we call “origination.”

-This article’s like: “Hey, AI’s pretty clever, but can it ever stop Googling everything and just, you know, figure stuff out on its own?”
+This is like saying: “Hey, AI’s pretty clever, but can it ever stop Googling everything and just, you know, figure stuff out on its own?”
 Short answer: nope.
 Long answer: still nope, but with fancier words.

 Enter Lawsin, the big-brain behind ideas like Inscriptionism (which is not, sadly, about fancy fonts) and the Whistle Model (which—plot twist—involves neither whistling nor referees).
 Basically, these theories explore if a machine can learn new tricks without getting hand-fed instructions like a baby robot.